Learning Multi-Task Gaussian Process Over Heterogeneous Input Domains: Model configurations

 This section provides the detailed model configurations for the comparative study in section~\ref{sec_exp}.
 First, for data preprocessing, we normalize the inputs and outputs along each dimension to normal distribution.
 We then randomly select the training and testing data according to the deployment in Table~\ref{tab_real_dataset}, and have ten instances to output convincing results.

-Second, for the deployment of the proposed \texttt{HSVLMC} model, we use $Q=2$ latent GPs and employ the squared exponential kernel in~\eqref{eq_se_kernel} for each GP.
-For the kernel parameters, the output scale is initialized as 1.0; the lengthscales are initialized as 1.0 for the two $\mathtt{sarcos}$ cases, and are initialized as 0.1 for the remaining cases.
-Besides, we choose the same inducing size (i.e., $M_q=M$) for each of the $Q$ latent GPs, and take $M=30$ for the two toy cases and $M=100$ for the remaining cases.
+Second, for the deployment of the proposed \texttt{HSVLMC} model, we use $Q=2$ latent GPs and employ the squared exponential kernel for each GP.
+For the kernel parameters, the output scale is initialized as 1.0; the lengthscales are initialized as 1.0 for the two $\mathtt{sarcos}$ cases and the modeling of $\mathtt{exhaust}$ problem, and are initialized as 0.1 for the remaining cases.
+Besides, we choose the same inducing size (i.e., $M_q=M$) for each of the $Q$ latent GPs, and take $M=30$ for the two toy cases, $M=200$ for the $\mathtt{exhaust}$ problem, and $M=100$ for the remaining cases.
 We initialize the positions of inducing points though the $k$-means clustering technique from the \texttt{scikit}-\texttt{learn} package~\cite{pedregosa2011scikit}.
 Particularly, for the MSGP in~\eqref{eq_msgp}, since the task $y^1$ usually has a few number of training points, we choose $M^1=N^1$ and initialize the inducing points as training points.
-Finally, for the prior variance $\nu_{g_0}^t$ in~\eqref{eq_px}, we initialize it as 1.0 for all the cases.
+Finally, for the prior variance $\nu_{g_0}^t$ in~\eqref{eq_px}, we initialize it as 0.1 for the $\mathtt{exhaust}$ problem, and take it as 1.0 for all the remaining cases.

 Third, for the training of model, we employ the stochastic optimizer Adam ~\cite{kingma2015adam} and iteratively run it with a constant learning rate of $5\times10^{-3}$ over 5000 iterations.
 Particularly, for the large-scale $\mathtt{sarcos^a}$ and $\mathtt{sarcos^b}$ cases, we take the mini-batch size $|\mathcal{B}^2|=512$ for $y^2$ for efficient model training.